Gontar384/CARSOLD_APP/README.md

 Then run ```npm run dev``` in the terminal inside the /frontend directory (React) and start the CarsoldApplication class (Spring Boot).

+The project includes a Dockerfile used for containerizing the backend (Spring Boot).
+It's primarily used for deploying the application, but it can also be used to run the backend locally.
+You still need to provide a .env file with the required environment variables.

 ## CAR$OLD App is developed and owned solely by me
 Commercial use, redistribution, or representation of this application under any individual, group, or organization is strictly not permitted.
 You are welcome to view and explore the app in a non-commercial, read-only capacity.